 §11B-113.3.
-Deletion of ownership restrictions based on race, religion, or national origin
+Deletion of ownership restrictions based on race, religion, or national origin or national origin from the common area deeds or other declarations of property in the development.

 (a) This section applies to any recorded covenant or restriction that restricts ownership based on race, religious belief, or national origin, including a covenant or restriction that is part of a uniform general scheme or plan of development.